A. R. Rahman: Awards

 On 24 October 2014 Rahman was awarded an honorary doctorate from Berklee College of Music during a concert paying tribute to his music featuring an international cast of students.
 Upon receiving his award he commented that being honoured by Berklee illustrates how his life has come full circle, as at the start of his career, he had planned to study at Berklee before being offered the opportunity to score Roja.
 During his 7 May 2012 acceptance speech of his honorary doctorate from Miami University in Ohio, Rahman mentioned that he received a Christmas card from the family of the President of the United States and an invitation to dinner at the White House.
 A street was named in his honour in Markham, Ontario, Canada in November 2013.

 On 4 October 2015, the government of Seychelles named A. R. Rahman Cultural Ambassador for Seychelles in appreciation of the "invaluable services contributed to enhance Seychelles' Arts and Culture development."

 In January 2018, He has been appointed as the Brand Ambassador of the Sikkim government.
 A.R.
 Rahman will promote and project the state's achievements nationally and globally.
 Rahman was honoured with the Pride of Indian Music award at the first Zee Cine Awards Tamil, held on 4 January 2020 in Chennai.

 The UK-based world-music magazine Songlines named him one of "Tomorrow's World Music Icons" in August 2011.
 For years, he has been regularly listed one among The 500 Most Influential Muslims in the world.

-Currently, he is also on the Board of Advisors of India's International Movement to Unite Nations (I.I.M.U.N.).

-99 Songs

-99 Songs is a musical romance film co-written and produced by A. R. Rahman, who thus makes his debut in both roles, apart from composing the original score and songs.

-99 Songs is the first Indian soundtrack album to use Dolby Atmos technology, and Rahman became the first Indian artist to create music album of the film in this technology.
-The film stars debutants Ehan Bhat and Edilsy Vargas, alongside Aditya Seal, Lisa Ray and Manisha Koirala among others portray supporting characters.
-The film is a sensual story about art and self-discovery of a struggling singer who wants to be a successful music composer.

-The background music and soundtrack for the film was composed by A. R. Rahman.

-The full soundtrack was released by Sony Music India on 20 March 2020., which consist of 14 songs included The Oracle (song), Humnawaa & more, each in Hindi, Tamil and Telugu languages & The album received highly positive reviews from critics.

-A. R. Rahman said in an interview with Anupama Chopra:
+On 17 November 2024, Rahman received the XTIC Award for Innovation in recognition of his VR film Le Musk.
+The award was presented at IIT-Madras.